Squeaky Fromme: Murder in Stockton, California

 The Sonoma County coroner's office concluded that James Willett was killed sometime in September 1972, although his decapitated body was not found until the beginning of November.
 He had been buried near Guerneville.
 On the night of November 11, 1972, the Stockton Police responded to information that a station wagon owned by the Willetts was parked in front of 720 W. Flora St. Sergeant Richard Whiteman forced his way into the house: "All the persons subsequently arrested were in the house except for Fromme.
 She telephoned the house while police were there, asking to be picked up, and officers obliged, taking her into custody nearby.
-Police found a quantity of guns and ammunition in the house along with amounts of marijuana, and noticed freshly dug earth beneath the building."
+Police found a quantity of guns and ammunition in the house along with amounts of marijuana and noticed freshly dug earth beneath the building."

 Fromme later told reporters that she had been traveling in California trying to visit "brothers" in jail and to visit Manson.
 She said that she came to Stockton on November 10 to visit William Goucher, who was in jail on a robbery charge, when Lauren died.
 When Fromme left the jail after visiting Goucher, she called the house on Flora Street to have someone pick her up, and the Stockton Police traced the call and arrested her at a phone booth.

 The Stockton Police exhumed the body of Lauren Willett the following day.
 Cooper told investigators that she had been shot accidentally, contending that Monfort was "demonstrating the dangers of firearms, playing a form of Russian roulette with a .38 caliber pistol" and had first spun the gun cylinder and shot at his own head, and then pointed it at the victim, when it fired.
 The police determined that Lauren had been with them voluntarily.
 Fromme was held in custody for 2½ months but never charged; she said she was innocent of any wrongdoing.
-The other four people involved were convicted.
+The other four people who were involved were convicted.

 After leaving Stockton, Fromme moved into a Sacramento apartment with Sandra Good.
-The two wore robes on occasion and changed their names to symbolize their devotion to Manson's new religion, Fromme becoming "Red" in honor of her red hair and the California redwoods, and Good becoming "Blue" for her blue eyes and the ocean; both nicknames were originally given to them by Manson.
+The two wore robes on occasion and they changed their names to symbolize their devotion to Manson's new religion, Fromme becoming "Red" in honor of her red hair and the California redwoods, and Good becoming "Blue" for her blue eyes and the ocean; both nicknames were originally given to them by Manson.